NoobJsPerson/speedrun-timer/translation.md

-# Translating
+# Translating tutorial

+This tutorial is divided in 2 parts, which is divided in how many files you have to touch.
 ### Translationdata.json
 To translate this website you will have to follow these instructions
 1. Open [translationdata.json](./translationdata.json)
 2. Copy the english translation(from lines 2 to 27 without the comma,)
 3. Add a comma to the end of the last translation(to this: "}")
 5. Translate everything, the title should be the acronym of a the language<br>

-You finished everything you have to do in [translationdata.json](./translationdata.json) lets move on!(Doubts? see the Translationdata.json example at the bottom of this md)
+Doubts? see the Translationdata.json example at the bottom of this page
 ### Settings.html
 1. Open [settings.json](./settings.json)
 2. In about line 19, you will find a select html element <br> then one line before.
-Copy the previous one and change how you write it and the value that you put in the [translationdata.json](./translationdata.json)
+Copy the previous elemente, and change how you write it.
+And the value change it to the title(acronym) that you put in the [translationdata.json](./translationdata.json)